SEMI-THERM Annual Awards

 Each year, SEMI-THERM honors a person as a Significant Contributor to the field of semiconductor thermal management.
 The THERMI award is intended to recognize a recipient’s history of contributions to crucial thermal issues affecting the performance of semiconductor devices and systems.

-The voting body of past THERMI winners and current General Chair present the 2017 THERMI award to:
+The voting body of past THERMI winners and the current year General Chair are pleased to present the 2018 THERMI Award to:

 The Harvey Rosten Award